Billy Lynn's Long Halftime Walk (film): Plot

-Billy Lynn, a 19-year-old US Army specialist from Texas, is caught on camera dragging wounded Sergeant Virgil "Shroom" Breem to safety during an intense firefight in Iraq on October 23, 2004.
-This act of courage earns Lynn the Silver Star and quickly ascends him and his unit, erroneously designated "Bravo Squad" by the media, to celebrity status.
-They return to the U.S. for Shroom's funeral, then are sent on a publicity tour culminating at the halftime show of the November 25 Dallas Cowboys Thanksgiving home game.

-Now led by Sgt.
-David Dime, the members of Bravo Squad are driven in a limousine to the stadium with the Cowboys' PR representative Josh and film producer Albert Brown, who is in the process of securing a film deal for the squad.
-A flashback reveals that Billy joined the army after destroying the car of his older sister Kathryn's boyfriend, who left her after she was in a car accident that required multiple facial reconstruction procedures.
-At the stadium, the group is greeted by anxious fans who express gratitude for their actions in the Iraq War.
-During a press conference, Billy spots a Cowboys Cheerleader, Faison, smiling at him.
-They strike up a conversation and begin a flirtation.
-Billy tells her how it feels weird to be honored for the worst day of his life.
+Billy Lynn, a 19-year-old US Army specialist from Texas, is caught on camera dragging mortally wounded, Sergeant Virgil "Shroom" Breem, to safety during an intense firefight in Iraq, on October 23, 2004.
+This act of courage earns Lynn the Silver Star, and ascends him and his unit, erroneously designated, "Bravo Squad" by the media, to celebrity status.
+They return to the U.S. for Shroom's funeral, then embark on a publicity tour, culminating at the halftime show of the Dallas Cowboys Thanksgiving home game.
+Led by Sergeant David Dime, the soldiers of Bravo Squad travel by limousine to the stadium, accompanied by Cowboys' PR representative, Josh, and film producer, Albert Brown, who is securing a film deal for the squad.
+A flashback reveals that Billy joined the army after destroying the car of his older sister Kathryn's ex-boyfriend, angry at him for leaving her after she was disfigured in a motor vehicle collision.
+The group is greeted at the stadium by fans who express gratitude for their actions in the Iraq War.
+During a press conference, Billy notices Cowboys Cheerleader, Faison, smiling at him.
+They flirt and he tells her it feels weird to be honored for the worst day of his life.

 As the game starts, Billy recalls his time in Iraq, where Shroom had offered him karmic philosophical insight and advice during their downtime.
-It is revealed that once the game ends, Bravo Squad will have to return to duty.
-Billy receives a phone call from a psychiatrist to whom Kathryn had spoken, regarding a plan to get Billy honorably discharged so he doesn't have to return to Iraq, thereby sparing him further suffering.

-During the halftime show, featuring Destiny's Child, the loud music and pyrotechnics traumatize an already unstable squad member, Sykes, and he reacts violently against a security guard.
+Billy then receives a phone call from a psychiatrist, whom Kathryn had engaged to get Billy honorably discharged, and prevent his return to Iraq with the rest of Bravo Squad, who is scheduled to return to duty after the game.
+The loud music and pyrotechnics of the halftime show traumatize the unstable Sykes, who reacts violently with the stage manager and a security guard.

 Billy experiences a flashback to the battle that made them famous.
 The squad was called in to rescue soldiers pinned down by insurgents at a school.
-Shroom is shot while advancing from cover, and Billy rushes to save him, firing on the nearby insurgents with his sidearm.
-Billy drags Shroom into a trench, but an insurgent attacks Billy at close range.
-Billy kills him in self-defense, but is traumatized by the incident and, upon returning to help, discovers Shroom has bled to death.
-Billy's flashback ends when troop members get his attention and point out that the halftime show has been over for a few minutes.
-Billy had been frozen in place all the while.
-As they are urged to leave by stage hands and security, the soldiers are diverted from a fight by cheerleaders led by Faison.
+Shroom is shot while advancing from cover, and Billy rushes to save him, firing on the insurgents with his sidearm.
+Billy drags Shroom into a trench and kills an insurgent at close range, in self-defense.
+Shroom bleeds to death before Billy can give medical aid.
+Billy is roused from the flashback, learning the halftime show has been over for a few minutes and he had been frozen in place the whole time.
+They are ushered off the stage and are diverted from a fight by cheerleaders, led by Faison.
 Billy takes her name and number on his cell phone, learning that her last name is Zorn, meaning 'anger'.